Wil1756/100-Days-of-ML/README.md

 - Implemented review preprocessing and sentiment classification
 - Deploy sentiment analysis LSTM trained model with Streamlit UI

+### Day 4: Deploy using Docker
+- Read Chapter 4: ML Deployment using Docker
+- Create a Flask App including UI
+- Create Docker image
+- Push our Docker image to DockerHub

+### Day 5: To be added....

 ## 🚀 Join the Journey